kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

 # Step-by-Step Tutorial: DS-FL

-> [!NOTE]
-> **Work in Progress**
-> This tutorial is currently under development!
-We welcome any feedback or contributions from those who try it out.
-Feel free to submit pull requests, open issues, or share your ideas in the repository to help make this tutorial even better.

-Welcome to this step-by-step tutorial on implementing [DS-FL](https://doi.ieeecomputersociety.org/10.1109/TMC.2021.3070013) using BlazeFL!
+Welcome to this step-by-step tutorial on implementing DS-FL[^1] using BlazeFL!
 DS-FL is a Federated Learning (FL) method that utilizes knowledge distillation by sharing model outputs on an open dataset.

 Thanks to BlazeFL's highly modular design, you can easily implement both standard FL approaches (like parameter exchange) and advanced methods (like distillation-based FL).
 Think of it as assembling puzzle pieces to create your own unique FL methods—beyond the constraints of traditional frameworks.

 In this tutorial, we’ll guide you through creating a DS-FL pipeline using BlazeFL.
 By following along, you’ll be able to develop your own original FL methods.